longitachi/ZLPhotoBrowser/README.md

   Fix:
     Fix the problem that the image editor does not work properly when the scale of the picture is not 1.
     Fixed some UI display issue in the image preview interface.
-● 4.4.0
-  Add:
-    Limit the maximum number of frames of GIF images to avoid crashes caused by loading too many frames of GIFs, and provide a series of blocks to support custom implementation of GIF image playback.
-    Modify the UI effect of text input in the image editor.
-    Support set the default camera position.
 ...
 ```